adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

 How to read help message
 ========================

-Assume that there is a script that upon executing
+Assume that you executed a command

 .. code-block:: bash

-    magnopy-scenario -h
+    magnopy-scenario --help

-outputs the following
+and the script printed in the terminal the following

 .. code-block:: text
     :linenos: